Toni Mataele

 Toni Mataele (born 12 December 2002) is an Australian professional rugby league footballer who plays as a forward for the Parramatta Eels in the National Rugby League and NSW Cup.

 Background

 Mataele attended Patrician Brothers Blacktown, while playing his junior football with the Rouse Hill Rhinos.

 Career

 Mataele came through the Parramatta pathways before signing with Newcastle in 2019.
 In 2022, Mataele returned to Parramatta signing til the end of 2025.

-In Round 11 2025, Mataele made his NRL debut for the Eels against the Newcastle Knights.
+In round 11 of the 2025 NRL season, Mataele made his NRL debut for Parramatta against the Newcastle Knights.
 Coming off the bench in a 28-6 win at McDonald Jones Stadium.

 Mataele re-signed with Parramatta until the end of 2026.

+On 10 July 2026, Manly announced that Mataele had signed with the club on a two-year deal from 2027.